Jeklah/priceCheck/README.md

-# Item Check/Ship Cost Calculator
+# Item Price Check Calculator

 **Introduction**
 This is a tool aimed to do away with hard to understand, easily breaking spreadsheets to work out